gillerick/solid/README.md

 - `IS-A` is an inheritance relationship while `HAS-A` is a relationship of composition.

 ## GRASP Patterns

+- Generally, responsibility can be (1) accomplished by a single object (2) a group of objects collaboratively working
+- GRASP helps us in deciding which responsibility should be assigned to which object/class
+- The objects and responsibilities should be identified from the _problem domain_ and how various objects interact with each other
+- The blueprints for those objects should then be defined, i.e. the class with methods implementing those responsibilities.
+- Responsibility can be thought of as `an obligation to perform a task or know information` (Rebecca Wirfs-Brock)

 ### 1. Creator

 ### 2. Information Expert

 ### 3. Low Coupling

 ### 4. Controller

 ### 5. High Cohesion

 ### 6. Indirection

 ### 7. Polymorphism

 ### 8. Protected Variations

 ### 9. Pure Fabrication